Legal guide for company directors and CEOs in Slovenia

 Directors are liable for the fulfilment of the tax and social security obligations of the company, in the same manner as described in the previous paragraph.

-Directors may also be held criminally liable in cases of wilfully incorrect statements, including financial statements, statements to shareholders or the supervisory board or filings with the court register, as well as being liable to fines and other penalties for breaches of various statutory duties and offences (for example, under various health and employee protection provisions).
+Directors may also be held criminally liable in cases of wilfully incorrect statements, including financial statements, statements to shareholders or the supervisory board (if existent) or filings with the court register, as well as being liable to fines and other penalties for breaches of various statutory duties and offences (for example, under various health and employee protection provisions).

 14. How can a director limit his/her liability?